Raghav1794/SER502-ProjectSpring2018/README.md

 ##### Directions/instructions to build and run your language (compiler/runtime).

-We are using [gradle](https://gradle.org/), as far the best build system for the JVM automation  for installing, building  Infinity (compiler/runtime).
+We are using [gradle](https://gradle.org/), as far the best build system for the JVM automation  for installing, building  infi (compiler/runtime).

-Downloading the sources for Infinity:
+Downloading the sources for infi:

 ```
  $ git clone https://github.com/Raghav1794/SER502-ProjectSpring2018.git